FireIsGood/fireis.dev/src/content/blog/the-longest-joke-in-the-world.md

   </footer>
 </blockquote>

-I would recommend reading the [Reddit post](https://www.reddit.com/qobeny/) if you want further information about the original text.
+I would recommend reading [the post](https://www.reddit.com/qobeny/) if you want further information about the original text.
 It is a lot more in depth than this post and has sources (wow!) that this lacks.

 ## The Joke